 If you choose curtains, your kitty can go in and out of the front without needing a mouse hole.

 Paint Hidden Litter Box Furniture

 You can see here that the hole is there, and the jigsaw scraped some of last year's primer off.
 The kitty hideaway is ready for some paint.

 I did a quick coat of DIY chalk paint as a primer, then a coat of Behr Premium Plus Ultra with some extra little touchups where I didn't get good coverage.

-I got the doors on, added a couple of small "stops" to hold them in place.
-I bought a new pan, mat and scoop—here I'm testing to make sure the pan fits.
-At this point the back is still off.
+After I got the doors on, I added a couple of small "stops" to hold them in place.
+I bought a new pan, mat, and scoop—I'm testing to ensure the pan fits.
+At this point, the back is still off.
 You can see how I used the pocket holes across the bottom (and the top) to secure the front facing to the t.v. cabinet.

-I added small knobs that I painted with Krylon Rust Protector in White Gloss.
+I added small knobs painted with Krylon Rust Protector in White Gloss.

-I added a hook to hang the scoop on the inside of the cabinet, and I tested to see if a jug of kitty litter will easily store in the cabinet.
-Notice I bought a framed cat litter pan to help reduce spillage.
+A hook was added to hang the scoop on the inside of the cabinet, and I tested to see if a jug of standard litter would easily store in the cabinet.
+I bought a framed cat litter pan to help reduce spillage.

-The cat litter pan will lift out through the doorway for quick cleanups.
+The litter tray will lift out through the doorway for quick cleanups.

 You can display home decor items on the top of the side table if you want to use it as furniture.